Great expectations from the Eurozone on ECB stimulus

 Consequently, the European equity-tracking Vanguard FTSE Europe ETF (VGK) and the SPDR EURO STOXX 50 ETF (FEZ) have risen 6.28% and 5.78%, respectively, so far this year.
 This increase contrasts to the US-tracking SPDR S&P 500 ETF’s (SPY) 2.22% year-to-date return as of August 5, 2015.

 The August 5 Markit Final Eurozone Composite PMI readings met investors’ expectations.

 Eurozone business activity barometer

-Eurozone business activity despite global slowdown
+Eurozone business activity scored despite the Greek crisis

 Within the Eurozone, Markit Economics reported PMI numbers for Germany, France, Italy, Spain, Poland, Turkey, the Netherlands, and the Czech Republic.
-Let’s take a quick look at these individual releases in the next parts of this series.
+Let’s take a quick look at these releases in the next parts of this series.